Zaba-Labs-mramosMS/TechWorkshop-L300-GitHub-Copilot-and-platform/docs/06_ai_governance_and_model_observability/06_ai_governance_and_model_observability.md

 After completing this exercise, you'll be able to:

 - Review and enforce Entra ID-only authentication using Copilot and Bicep
-- Restrict Foundry connections to Managed Identity and validate RBAC assignments
+- Restrict Microsoft Foundry connections to Managed Identity and validate RBAC assignments
-- Enable Azure AI Foundry diagnostic logs and verify log ingestion
+- Enable Microsoft Foundry diagnostic logs and verify log ingestion
 - Configure content safety filters at the application layer using Copilot
 - Test and validate safety controls through safe and unsafe prompts
 - Deploy an observability workbook using Copilot-generated Bicep templates